cosmos/ibc/spec/app/ics-027-interchain-accounts/README.md

 #### Sending Interface
 The `initInterchainAccount` method in the `InterchainAccountModule` interface defines how the controller chain requests the creation of an interchain account on a host chain.
 Calling `initInterchainAccount`  binds a new port with id `ics27-1-{connection-number}-{owner-address}` and calls `OpenChanInit` via the IBC module which will initiate the handshake process and emit an event signaling to a relayer to create a new channel between both chains.
 The host chain can then create the interchain account in the `ChanOpenTry` callback as part of the channel creation handshake process defined in [ics-4](https://github.com/cosmos/ibc/tree/master/spec/core/ics-004-channel-and-packet-semantics).
-Once the `chanOpenAck` callback is successful the handshake-originating (controller) chain can assume the account registration is succesful.
+Once the `chanOpenAck` callback is successful the handshake-originating (controller) chain can assume the account registration is successful.

-The `trySendTx` method in the`InterchainAccountModule` creates an outgoing IBC packet containing tx bytes (e.g. cosmos SDK messages) that a specifc interchain account should execute.
+The `trySendTx` method in the`InterchainAccountModule` creates an outgoing IBC packet containing tx bytes (e.g. cosmos SDK messages) that a specific interchain account should execute.

 #### Recieving Interfacce

 `createInterchainAccount`  A newly created interchain account must not conflict with an existing account. `createInterchainAccount` should be called in the `chanOpenTry` callback as part of the channel creation handshake process defined in [ics-4](https://github.com/cosmos/ibc/tree/master/spec/core/ics-004-channel-and-packet-semantics).

-`executeTx` executes a transaction based on the IBC packet recieved from the controller chain.
+`executeTx` executes a transaction based on the IBC packet received from the controller chain.

 ### Packet Data
 `InterchainAccountPacketData` contains an array of messages that an interchain account can execute and a memo string that is sent to the host chain.